nicholas-b-carter/jekyll-strap-sass-browser-sync-patterns/src/docs/guides/evaluation/usability-testing.md

 ### Software Usability Survey - \(all positive version\)

 Post-test Satisfaction questionnaire.
-Mandatory for use during all USPTO usability testing.
+Mandatory for use during all BCBSM usability testing.
 This is a .doc formatted version for printing out or as guidance for creating versions using other mediums.

 <a href="../downloads/PostTestSurvey-SUS.docx"><i class="icon icon-file-word-o" style="margin-right: 5px"></i>PostTestSurvey-SUS.docx</a>